-In previous lists, we’ve covered books that provide general guidance for expats, on subjects such as finding work, building emotional resilience and getting started (link?) and we’ve covered support for the ‘trailing spouse’.
+In previous articles on here and on my other site, ExpatChild.com, I’ve covered books that provide general guidance for expats, articles on subjects such as finding work, building emotional resilience and getting started and I’ve covered support for the ‘trailing spouse’.
 So, what we really need now is a list of go-to resources for expat parents, because when you’re travelling with your children in tow it becomes a whole new ball game.

 Raising children in a globally nomadic lifestyle is hard work, full of hidden pitfalls and often stressful – but it’s rewarding too.
 You’re giving your child an edge like no other – cultural understanding, multilingual communication and an open mindedness that surpasses the norm for their age groups.
 Here are our favourite titles, recommended by the expat community, to help you make the most of your unique experiences.
 All links are for Amazon UK, but all books are widely available and easy to find via most search engines.